SIRIUS project. I. Star formation models for star-by-star simulations of star clusters and galaxy formation: Star formation scheme

-However, if $m_{\rm{gas}} < m_{*}$, a star particle is generated by assembling masses of surrounding gas particles (Case 2 in Figure \ref{fig:SF_scheme}).
-In this case, we first determine the region that contains a mass of 5--10$m_{*}$ ($\equiv{m_{\rm{inc}}}$).
-We then adopt the maximum search radius ($r_{\rm{max}}$) to gather gas mass to form stars and prevent an assemblage of this mass in an unrealistically large region.
+If $m_{\rm{gas}} < m_{*}$, a star particle was generated by assembling masses of surrounding gas particles (case 2 in figure \ref{fig:SF_scheme}).
+In this case, we first determined the region that contained a mass of 5--10\,$m_{*}$ ($\equiv{m_{\rm{inc}}}$).
+We then adopted the maximum search radius ($r_{\rm{max}}$) to gather gas mass to form stars and prevent an assemblage of this mass in an unrealistically large region.
 If the required radius to assemble the gas mass in the region containing the mass of $m_{\rm{inc}}$ exceeded $r_{\rm{max}}$, we forced the search radius to be $r_{\rm{max}}$.

 We estimated the required search radius ($r_{\rm{th}}$) to form a star with a mass $m_{*}$ by the following equation: